elastio/bon/website/docs/guide/limitations.md

 fn example(value: User) {}
 ```

-This means `#[builder]` macro thinks as if there are no lifetime parameters in the `User` type, and thus it generates the wrong code that doesn't compile.
+This means `#[builder]` macro thinks as if there are no lifetime parameters in the `User` type, and thus it generates the code that doesn't compile.

 To fix this, we need to make it clear to the `#[builder]` macro that `User` expects some lifetime parameters.
 This can be done like this: